algolia/kubernetes-hands-on/17-volumes/README.md

 We need to review what a volume is before continuing with the deployment of our mysql.
 As stated above, the disk of a pod is destroyed with it, so it's lost.
 For a database it would be nice if we could keep the data between restarts of the pods.
 Here comes the `volume`.

 We can see a `pod` as something that requests CPU & RAM.
 We can see a `volume` as something that requests a storage on disk.
-Kubernetes handles a lot of different kind of volumes - 26 has this file hands on is written - from local disk storage to s3.
+Kubernetes handles a lot of different kind of volumes - 26 as this file hands on is written - from local disk storage to s3.

 Here we will use `PersistentVolumeClaim`, it's an abstraction over the hard drives of the Kubernetes nodes - a fancy name for local hard drive.